KPMG Law LLP logo

 The Code is in response to the enactment of the Work Life Balance and Miscellaneous Provisions Act 2023 (the ‘2023 Act’) and reflects the fact that Ireland has now fully transposed the EU Work Life Balance Directive.

-Aoife Newton and our Employment Law team explain the Code and its implications below.
+Aoife Newton and our Employment and Immigration Law team explain the Code and its implications below.

 What’s in the Code?